 Forest management planning activities are the responsibility of the Crown licensees.
-The Operating LP is engaged by Twin Rivers under the Crown Lands Services Agreement to prepare a Forest Management Plan for approval by Twin Rivers and the Government of New Brunswick, which will then approve the AAC in respect of such NB Crown Lands.
-In addition, the Operating LP will perform silviculture activities for Twin Rivers over the licensed area and the construction and maintenance of all main roads on the NB Crown Lands; however, sublicensees on these lands build and maintain their own logging access roads.
+The Operating LP is engaged by Twin Rivers under the Crown Lands Services Agreement to prepare a Forest Management Plan with harvest level calculation prepared by the government of New Brunswick.
+The Operating LP develops its operational strategies for review and approval by Twin Rivers.
+Once agreed, the forest management plan is submitted to the government of New Brunswick for final approval.
+In addition, the Operating LP will perform silviculture activities for Twin Rivers over the licensed area and the construction and maintenance of all main roads on the NB Crown Lands; however, sub-licensees on these lands build and maintain their own logging access roads.

-Under the Crown Lands Services Agreement, the Operating LP charges Twin Rivers for its cost of production (including harvest cost, transportation, access road construction and maintenance) and collects on behalf of Twin Rivers a royalty fee (stumpage fee in \$/m3 paid to the Government which varies based on species and product type.
-A levy fee (fee in \$/m3 for silviculture spending which differs for softwood and hardwood) is administered by Acadian for the volume harvested on the Crown Timber License.
-The Operating LP also charges Twin Rivers and sub-licensees a service fee (fee calculated in \$/m3) as consideration for its services under the Crown Lands Services Agreement.
-The service fee charged by the Operating LP will be audited by an independent auditor every five years.
-The service fee will be fixed for those five years with an embedded annual adjustment based on the New Brunswick Consumers Price Index.
+Under the Crown Lands Services Agreement, the Operating LP charges Twin Rivers for its cost of production (including harvest cost, transportation, access road construction and maintenance) and collects on behalf of Twin Rivers a royalty fee (stumpage fee in m^3 paid to the government which varies based on species and product type.
+A levy fee (fee in m^3 for silviculture spending which differs for softwood and hardwood) is administered by Acadian for the volume harvested on the Crown Timber License.
+The Operating LP also charges Twin Rivers and sub-licensees a service fee (fee calculated in m^3) as consideration for its services under the Crown Lands Services Agreement.
+The service fee charged by the Operating LP, which has previously been periodically evaluated by an independent auditor, is now under direct review by the New Brunswick Department of Natural Resources and may be subject to periodic adjustments.